How to Make Rainbow Stretch Bead Bracelets — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1If your beads have very small holes, use a thinner elastic cord (0.7mm) or a needle to help thread them.
+A beading needle with a flexible eye can be particularly helpful for guiding the cord through stubborn holes, making the process much smoother.

 - 2To make your bracelet extra secure, tie a small dab of clear nail polish or fabric glue over the knot before trimming the excess cord.
+This acts as a sealant, preventing the knot from loosening over time and giving you peace of mind that your bracelet will stay intact.

 - 4Measure your wrist before you start threading beads to ensure a perfect fit.
 You can also wrap the cord around your wrist loosely to gauge the length needed.
+A good rule of thumb is to add about 1/2 inch to your wrist measurement for a comfortable fit.

 Related Activities You Might Enjoy